Speaking Center Faculty Resources

 Group Presentation Workshop

 Working in groups can be a difficult task, but presenting as a group can even be harder.
-The presentation / workshop helps students discover the value of presenting in a group.
-We review some strategies for overall effective public speaking and then we looks specifically at the advantages and disadvantages of group presenting.
+The presentation/workshop helps students discover the value of presenting in a group.
+We review some strategies for overall effective public speaking and then we look specifically at the advantages and disadvantages of group presenting.
 Finishing with some best practices and tips for presenting well together as a group.
-30 minutes
+30 minutes.

 Speech Organization Presentation

-Organization is the fundamental tool in transforming a mere idea into an intelligible message.
-In order to aid in developing the ability to present well-reasoned, thesis-driven speeches, this presentation provides an overview of three common outlines and their respective purposes before introducing a ten-step approach to effective construction and organization of an oral argument.
-The methodology is paralleled by an example speech, intended to demonstrate proper application of the process.
-Audience members are then invited to participate in crafting the body of the speech for practice employing the skills.
+The organization is the fundamental tool in transforming a mere idea into an intelligible message.
+In order to aid in developing the ability to present well-reasoned, thesis-driven speeches, this presentation provides an overview of three common outlines and their respective purposes before introducing a ten-step approach to the effective construction and organization of an oral argument.
+The methodology is paralleled by an example speech, intended to demonstrate the proper application of the process.
+Audience members are then invited to participate in crafting the body of the speech to practice employing the skills.
 Students can expect to glean general organizational tips, as well as more formal procedural information for how to construct an oral presentation.
 50 minutes.